redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 }
 ```

-Those 2 layers are where all our application logic resides.
+Those 2 inner layers are where all our application logic resides.
 Ideally we wouldn't write any other code.
-However, in real life, we have to talk to databases, an event bus, or another service.
+However, in real life, we have to talk to databases, an event bus, or another service, for example.
 So the outer 2 layers of the onion are, sadly, necessary.

 The _infra_ layer is where our IO code goes.
-This is the code that knows how to call the database, for example.
+This is the code that knows how to do things like calling a database.

 ```rust
 /// 3.
 IO implementation